vanhauser-thc/thc-hydra/README.md

 RESTORING AN ABORTED/CRASHED SESSION
 ------------------------------------
-When hydra is aborted with Control-C, killed or crashes, it leaves a "hydra.restore" file behind which contains all necessary information to restore the session.
+When hydra is aborted with Control-C, killed or crashes, it leaves a "hydra. restore" file behind which contains all necessary information to restore the session.
 This session file is written every 5 minutes.
-NOTE: the hydra.restore file can NOT be copied to a different platform (e.g. from little endian to big endian, or from solaris to aix)
+NOTE: the hydra. restore file can NOT be copied to a different platform (e.g. from little endian to big endian, or from Solaris to mix)

 HOW TO SCAN/CRACK OVER A PROXY
 ------------------------------
-The environment variable HYDRA_PROXY_HTTP defines the web proxy (this works just for the http services!).
+The environment variable HYDRA_PROXY_HTTP defines the web proxy (this works just for the HTTP services!).
 The following syntax is valid:

 ```